NeuserThomas/project-system-design/README.md

 npm run build
 ```
 And then you can build build with docker.
+### Testing locally:
+Right now the frontend routes all traffic, to the url it came from, on the same port, so you need the ingress controller to run.
+Or you have to manually change all urls in the service classes.
+### Running in kubernetes:
+Make sure the ingress controller and ingress.yaml is depoyed.

 - - - -
 ## **Deployment on kubernetes! (and docker)**
 [Kubernets](kubernetes/readme.md)